 Our Dandelion Story

-We’re turning to our mighty partners – and to you – to grow our reading revolution and help many more children learn to read by Grade Three.
+We turned to our mighty partners – and to you – to grow our reading revolution and help many more children learn to read by Grade Three.

 Thank you, Calgary